-Plica syndrome is a collection of symptoms commonly experienced together when a fold of joint lining called a plica is irritated, thickened and intermittently catches in the joint.
+Plica syndrome is a collection of symptoms commonly experienced together in the knee, when a fold of joint lining called a plica is irritated, thickened and intermittently catches between other structures in the joint.

 How does a plica become irritated?